 Best Cars for Dogs – Midsize, SUV, and Vans for Dog Owners and Lovers

 Thinking about adopting a new dog?
 Considering how the dog will fit in with your family, lifestyle, finances, and environment are important.
-You should also consider, what is the best cars for dogs?
-But not all dogs, your dog!
-If you are thinking about getting a dog in the toy to medium sized range then, you won’t have issues with interior space.
-You could probably even get one of those smart cars that you can park on the sidewalk and your new pup would fit just fine; especially if you decide on a small dog like a Chihuahua or a Toy Poodle!
+You should consider what is the best car for your dog!
+If you are thinking about getting a dog in the toy to medium sized range then you won’t have issues with interior space.
+You could probably even get a smart car that you can park on the sidewalk and your new pup would fit comfortable; especially if you get a Chihuahua or Toy Poodle!

-If a midsized car is more ideal and you want a medium to super-sized dog then you should consider your traveling habits.
+If a mid-sized car is ideal and you want a medium to super-sized dog then you should consider your traveling habits.
 There are a number of vehicles for dogs that are perfect for accommodating large dogs.
-We have reviewed a handful of cars small to midsize, trucks, and SUVs.
+We have reviewed a handful of small to mid-sized cars, trucks, and SUVs.
 We determined their dog-friendliness based on their interior cargo space.
-We based interior space solely on cargo size.
-Cargo space provides your dog with a comfortable, and safe, area to rest or gain some balance on his or her feet.
+Interior space was solely based on cargo size.
+Cargo space provides your dog with a comfortable, and safe area to rest or gain their balance.
 We also decided to take a look at vehicle sizes compared to their fuel efficiency and cost.
-We know a majority of people don’t want to empty their bank account just so their dog can have a comfortable place to sit in the car.
-While a truck with a flat bed may seem like it has tons of room for your dog to groove, this isn’t a very safe, or efficient way for your pooch to travel!
+We know the majority of people don’t want to empty their bank account for dog comfort only.
+While a truck with a flat bed may seem like it has plenty of room for your dog, this isn’t a very safe or efficient way for your pooch to travel!
 Read on to learn about the best cars for dogs!

-*Best cars for dogs that we recommend are based on interior cargo space, price, reliability, and fuel efficiency.
+*Best cars for dogs that we recommend are based on interior cargo space, price, reliability, and fuel efficiency*

 *Cargo space is determined with all seats in use unless noted otherwise*